httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## "Same-site" and "cross-site" Requests  {#same-site-requests}

-Two origins are same-site if they satisfy the same-site criteria defined in
+Two origins are same-site if they satisfy the "same site" criteria defined in
-{{FETCH}}.
+{{HTML}}.
 A request is "same-site" if the following criteria are true:

 1. The request is not the result of a cross-site redirect.
 That is, the origin of every url in the request's url list is same-site with the